-The Council sets policies for the County 4-H Programs, raises money for 4-H activities, helps out at events and the fair, plans the annual awards banquet, provides scholarships to 4-H members and leaders and reviews fundraising requests.
+The Council sets policies for the County 4-H Program, raises money for 4-H activities, helps out at events and the fair, plans the annual awards banquet, provides scholarships to 4-H members and leaders and reviews fundraising requests.

 The 4-H Council meets on the first Tuesday of every month, with the exception of July.
 The meetings are held at the Mecosta County Services Building, beginning at 6:30 p.m. and are open to the public.

 - Tiffany Spedowski